NCAR/python-tutorial/source/tutorials/yourfirst.rst

    When you see :code:`types={}` it means that :code:`types` is presumed to be an empty dictionary when unspecified (and so you don't have to specify it every time you call the function when this keyword isn't relevant).

-   Similarly, filename is set to the path of our data file as long as the user doesn't specify a different file.
+   Similarly, :code:`filename` is set to the path of our data file as long as the user doesn't specify a different file.

    Keyword arguments can be called in any order.